 The introduction should begin by stating the author and title of the work or works under consideration.
-The introductory paragraph can also indicate the author's intentions for the work, the argument that is developed therein, and situate the themes of the work within other, relevant works.
+The introductory paragraph can also indicate the author's background, intentions for the work, the argument that is developed therein, and situate the themes of the work within other, relevant works.
 In the case of a document analysis, situate the work within its proper historical context by reflecting on when and why the document was written.
+Like essays, good reviews and analyses will have a thesis statement, which is the argument you will be making in the review.
+This should be your own argument, which emerges from your critical interrogation of the work, rather than the author's argument.